-Overview InformationMaitake mushroom is a fungus that has been eaten as food in Asia for thousands of years.
-People also use it to make medicine.
+Overview InformationMaitake is a type of mushroom.
+People use it to make medicine.

 Uses & Effectiveness